 - Visiting your bank or building society’s branch

-When it comes to applying for a mortgage in principle, you will be asked to provide several pieces of information by the lender or adviser:
+When it comes to applying for an agreement in principle, you will be asked to provide several pieces of information by the lender or adviser:

 - Your name, date of birth and address